AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/share-dashboard-with-users.md

 ---
 # Share dashboards with other users

 Sharing dashboards is a great way to keep your team in the loop and encourage collaborative discussion.
 By creating and sharing a central dashboard, you can provide your team with the information they need while still maintaining control.
-[We recommend](../../best-practices/share-dashboard-best-practice.md){: target="_blank"} that you grant `Edit` rights to a select few to minimize accidental changes.
+[Adobe recommends](../../best-practices/share-dashboard-best-practice.md){: target="_blank"} that you grant `Edit` rights to a select few to minimize accidental changes.

 >[!NOTE]
 >